 While in-person experiences are being planned for most or all of our annual events, please note that plans may change unexpectedly due to the COVID-19 pandemic.

-Usually taking place on the night of move-in, our community-building event is a guided program-wide activity that provides first-year Scholars a high-energy way to unwind and meet other Scholars students.
+Usually taking place on the night of move-in, this community-building event is a guided program-wide activity that provides first-year Scholars a high-energy way to unwind and meet other Scholars students.
 Students are advised to wear comfortable clothing (ideally with pockets, to keep hands free) and closed-toe shoes.

 Scholars' first full day as college students begins with a day of service in communities surrounding the University of Maryland—a tradition that is 25 years old!
 Students get to know others in their Scholars program and build relationships with faculty while making a difference in neighboring communities.